volkerdobler/insertnums/README.md

 <random>   ::= any integer (if a plus-char is available, the number will be added to the <start> number)
 <expr>     ::= any javascript expression, which can include the special chars (see below)
 <stopexpr> ::= any javascript expression, which can include the special chars (see below)
+$          ::= the selections will be "sorted" (without this option, new chars will be inserted in the order of the multiline clicks)
 !          ::= reverts the output
 ```